nicholasjclark/nicholasjclark/README.md

 ### 👋 G'day!

-I'm a Lecturer and research fellow at the [[University of Queensland's School of Veterinary Science](https://www.telethonkids.org.au/](https://researchers.uq.edu.au/researcher/15140)).
+I'm a Lecturer and research fellow at the [University of Queensland's School of Veterinary Science](https://researchers.uq.edu.au/researcher/15140).
 My work aims to improve the way we model and understand ecosystem change.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=nicholasjclark)